Primates

 A study by Erin R. Vogel, published in Science Advances, highlights how orangutans maintain health through adaptive dietary strategies.

-Orangutans primarily consume fruits, which are rich in carbohydrates and energy.
-However, when fruit availability declines, they shift their diet to:
+Orangutans mainly consume fruits rich in carbohydrates.
+However, when fruit is scarce, they shift to:

 Advertisement

-Even during periods of abundant fruit, orangutans maintain protein intake.
+Even during periods of food abundance, orangutans maintain protein intake.

 Parallels with Human Health

-This strategy resembles intermittent fasting in humans, where periods of reduced food intake may:
+Their behaviour resembles intermittent fasting in humans, which may:

 Humans and orangutans share a common evolutionary ancestry, leading to similarities in: